patrick7777776/Furlong/README.md

 {{588.0, 598.0}, {630.0, 640.0}}
 ```

 Both boxes have the same width and box 2 is to the right of box 1.
-If we wanted a more asthetically pleasing positioning, we could for example demand that the width of the drawing area be fully used up by the boxes and the spacer:
+If we wanted a more aesthetically pleasing positioning, we could for example demand that the width of the drawing area be fully used up by the boxes and the spacer:

 ```
 iex(19)> system = add_constraint(system, eq(add(add(w1, w2), spacer), maxx))